cdisc-org/DataExchange-ODM-LinkML/docs/Query.md

     required: true
   Target:
     name: Target
+    description: 'Element upon which the Query is raised.
+The parent element is the Target when the Target attribute is omitted. '
+    comments:
+    - Optional
     domain_of:
     - Query
     range: text
   Type:
     name: Type
+    description: Indicates whether Is the Query was raised manually by a user or automatically via an edit check.
+    comments:
+    - Optional
     domain_of:
+    - TranslatedText
     - PDFPageRef
     - Standard
     - StudyEventDef